-When images are attached to a Facebook profile or Page post, they get uploaded to the Timeline Photos album by default.
+When images are attached to a Facebook Page post, they get uploaded to the Timeline Photos album by default.
 Uploading multiple images to the Timeline results in one post containing all the images.

 (Facebook will create a Hootsuite Photos album if you've never uploaded photos to your Timeline before)

 You can also select a different photo album to upload images to.
 Click Timeline Photos below the image thumbnails and then select a different album, or select New album to create a new one.

 When posting to Facebook groups, there is no option to select a photo album, so each image will be posted separately.

 Adjusting the rotation of an image

 An image uploaded to Hootsuite may appear rotated based on embedded orientation tags.
 Orientation tags are commonly assigned when taking pictures on mobile devices.
 These pictures can appear correct when viewed on your computer or mobile device, but will appear rotated when uploaded to Hootsuite.

 To change the rotation of a photo